Deep Time – Peter Buck Postdoctoral Fellowship Program

 The Deep Time Buck Fellowship is a two-year postdoctoral fellowship for research in Paleobiology relating to the goals of the Deep Time Initiative at the National Museum of Natural History.
 This fellowship involves 75% time commitment to research and 25% time commitment toward advancing science education at NMNH through direct interaction with our public.

-Priority will be given to proposals that: 1) involve research related to Deep Time over-arching themes, 2) indicate a high standard of research productivity, creativity, and interactivity, 3) provide evidence of ability to communicate science to the public – orally, in writing, through social media, citizen science, etc.
+Priority will be given to proposals that: 1) involve research on Deep Time over-arching themes, especially relating to dinosaurs and related vertebrates, 2) indicate a high standard of research productivity, creativity, and interactivity, 3) provide evidence of ability to communicate about and engage the public with science – specifically: direct interaction with the public, orally, in writing, through social media, citizen science, etc.

 Postdoctoral.
 Applicants should have a proven record of research accomplishment and knowledge of the fossil record.
-Starting dates for the fellowship are between 1 May 2017 and 1 August 2018, and all formal requirements for a Ph.D. must be completed before the end of this time interval.
+Starting dates for the next fellowship will be between 31 March 2018 and 30 June 2018, and all formal requirements for a Ph.D. must be completed before the end of this time interval.

 How to Apply